 The pandemic was not expected, but if it had been the shift to ecommerce would have been predictable… The question is now: Will the Ecommerce explosion continue or will it be short lived?

-The global ecommerce platform Shopify report a 45% increase across all their partner sites globally of people buying from a website for the first time.
+The global ecommerce platform Shopify reported a 45% increase across all their partner sites globally of people buying from a website for the first time [mid 2020].

 However, this unprecedented crisis has created a dependence on ecommerce, and many will have proved the reliability and the ease of purchasing goods and services which they previously would not have thought to go online for.